1999 Academy Awards®

 - Catherine Keener as John Malkovich's aloof, bewitching office co-worker Maxine Lund in the under-nominated Being John Malkovich

-- Samantha Morton for her role as the shy, waifish, mute laundress Hattie - abandoned by co-star boyfriend Sean Penn in Woody Allen's Sweet and Lowdown
+- Samantha Morton for her role as the shy, waifish, mute laundress Hattie - abandoned by her boyfriend and befriended by a disillusioned jazz guitarist (co-star Sean Penn), in Woody Allen's Sweet and Lowdown

 - Chloe Sevigny as co-star transvestite Hilary Swank's love-struck, teenaged romantic partner Lana in the dramatic, low-budget independent film Boys Don't Cry